 What happens when couples split up after buying a home together?

-High living costs mean many people are having to stay living with an ex.
-By Vicky Shaw.
+High living costs mean many people are having to stay living with an ex

 Buying a home together is usually a huge and exciting step for couples, marking the next stage in a relationship.